 The reclaimed water rate has increased about 24 cents per 1,000 gallons of water.
 The new rate is $1.24 per 1,000 gallons.
 This cost is approximately 50 percent of our potable water rate.
 Reclaimed water is wastewater that has been highly treated to give it a second use, just like a recycled can or bottle.
 By irrigating with reclaimed water, customers are reusing a valuable resource and preserving groundwater for drinking.

 How are non-residential customers affected by the new rate structure?

 Non-residential customers will see changes to their wastewater rate.
-Currently, non-residential customers pay wastewater charges based on 95% of their water use.
+In previous years, non-residential customers paid wastewater charges based on 95% of their water use.
 Starting in FY22, these customers will pay wastewater charges based on 100% of their water use, an industry-standard practice.